 In the case of the Japanese nuclear plants, the operators have publicly admitted to falsifying inspection and repair records, some of which have resulted in accidents and fatalities.

 In 1990, the US Nuclear Regulatory Commission wrote a report on the Fukushima Dai Ichi plant that predicted the exact scenario that resulted in the current crisis.
 These findings were shared with the Japanese authorities and the operators, but no one in a position of authority took the findings seriously enough to do anything.
-Relatively simple and low-cost protective measures, like increasing the height of the protective sea wall along the coastline and moving the backup generators to high ground could have prevented a national catastrophe and the complete loss of the plant.
+Relatively simple and low-cost protective measures, like increasing the height of the protective sea wall along the coastline and moving the backup generators to the higher ground inland from the coastline could have prevented a national catastrophe and the complete loss of the plant.

 Where hazards are not well understood, bringing in experts with the knowledge to assess the risk and implement appropriate protective measures is the right approach.